Chart Color Schemes

 AreaSearch assessment of residential development activity positions North Haven among the top 25% of areas assessed nationwide

-North Haven has seen approximately 98 new homes approved annually over the past five financial years, totalling 493 homes.
-As of FY-26, 44 approvals have been recorded.
-On average, 1.5 new residents per year per dwelling constructed were recorded between FY-21 and FY-25.
-New homes are being built at an average value of $315,000.
+North Haven has seen approximately 98 new homes approved annually on average over the past five financial years, totalling 493 homes.
+As of FY-26, 48 approvals have been recorded so far.
+On average, between FY-21 and FY-25, each dwelling constructed resulted in around 1.5 new residents per year.
+This has maintained a balance between supply and demand, creating stable market conditions, with new homes being built at an average expected construction cost of $315,000.

+New building activity consists of approximately 82.0% detached houses and 18.0% attached dwellings, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
 With around 129 people per dwelling approval, North Haven shows characteristics of a low density area.
-By 2041, North Haven is expected to grow by 1,592 residents.
+According to the latest AreaSearch quarterly estimate, North Haven is expected to grow by 1,592 residents through to 2041.
 Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development